C-Hamilton-01/Coordy-Assistant/README.md

 -A menu will be added called "Coordy" Here you will see the options to: Import Vendors, Rename Vendors, and Organize sheets by numeric order.

--In a sperate Sheets document, any blank one will do, paste your list of PO Vendors into column A.
--Copy the URL of that sheet then go back to your PO sheets.
+-From your PO folder in Finder (on Mac) copy the PO folder, or the desired Vendor Folders by highlighting the folders and then copying.

 -Click the menu Coordy and click "Import Vendors".
-In the Pop up, paste the URL and click OK.
+In the Pop up, paste the vendors and click OK.

 -The next popup will ask if you want them reordered by their PO numbers.

--Let the POs generate and then there will a pop up letting you know it is complete!
+-Let the POs generate and then there will be a pop up letting you know it is complete!

 📝 Current Limitations
 - Currently supports only the **Smuggler LLC** PO template.